-The title is a little scary but it’s a question that many sufferers of the disease have on their mind but they’re too afraid to ask it out.
+The title is a little scary but it’s a question that many sufferers of the disease have on their mind but they’re too afraid to ask.

 We’ll find out in this article.

 Since Dupuytren’s affects the fingers and hands, it can disrupt a number of everyday activities.
-These include lifting, gripping, stretching or even the most simple actions such as shaking hands with someone.
+These include lifting, gripping, stretching, sometimes even the most simple actions such as shaking hands with someone.

 A number of people compare it to the feeling of being crippled.
 It often starts as a tiny pull but can progress into complete immobility of some or all fingers of the hand.

 Amongst the problems caused by Dupuytren’s is feeling a constant pull around the fingers.
 This can cause a certain amount of discomfort for people affected by the disease.

 These problems may be serious, but they do not affect internal organs, hence the disease isn’t considered deadly.